 \subsection{Localized thickness measurement pipeline at key cortical locations}

-Our center has adopted a expert-supervised semi-automatic protocol to obtain localized quantitative measures of cortical thickness in all 7~T ex vivo MRI scans, as described in the work by \cite{sadaghiani2022associations} Section 2.3 and Supplemental material S1, \cite{wisse2021downstream} Section: MTL thickness measurements and Supplemental material: Thickness measurement.
+Our center has adopted an expert-supervised semi-automatic protocol to obtain localized quantitative measures of cortical thickness in all 7~T postmortem MRI scans, as described in the work by \cite{sadaghiani2022associations} Section 2.3 and Supplementary material S1, \cite{wisse2021downstream} Section: MTL thickness measurements and Supplementary material: Thickness measurement.
 In the current study, we use these measures as the reference standard for evaluating automated cortical segmentation.
 In each hemisphere, 16 cortical landmarks are identified and labeled on the MRI scan as shown in Figure \ref{figure_cortical_dots_locations} A. To measure cortical thickness at these locations, a semi-automatic level set segmentation of the surrounding cortical ribbon is performed and the maximal sphere inscribed into the cortical segmentation and containing the landmark is found; the diameter of this sphere gives thickness at that landmark (Figure \ref{figure_cortical_dots_locations} B).